Dental amalgam fillings, formerly known as lead, silver or mercury fillings, are among the oldest fillings used by dentists for more than 100 years.

 Cosmetic Composite Filling They are the best option if you want the best natural looking restoration possible and the restorations are subtle but may not be as long lasting as amalgam fillings, although the quality of this material has increased in recent times.

-Dental amalgam fillings are the best option if you are not concerned with appearance and care a lot about the longevity of the filling.
-It may also be easy to place these fillings for children or adults with special needs due to their rapid hardening and amalgam fillings will save you money and last longer.
+Dental amalgam fillings are the best option if you are not concerned with appearance and care a lot about the longevity of the filling, it may also be easy to put these fillings for children or adults with special needs due to their rapid hardening.

 In the end, prevention is the best medicine and the best filling is not to fill your teeth, you can reduce the possibility of tooth decay and other dental diseases largely by: